-- to observe the Council's Financial Regulations, monitoring financial performance within their department and managing the service within the available budget and to clearly understand the consequences of a lack of control; - to ensure that any expenditure incurred within their service is in accordance with both the purpose and objectives of the services being provided.
-Expenditure must not be incurred or charged to any budget where such expenditure bears no relation to the service being provided; - to establish standards of internal control and through their senior management team, ensure the proper identification and costeffective management of financial risk; to plan and maintain the effective use of resources to achieve agreed service delivery standards, take or recommend actions where necessary to stay within, or less than, the agreed budgets set by Council; - 4. to achieve and demonstrate value for money for commissioned and provided services; - 5. to ensure that a proper scheme of delegation has been established within their area and is operating effectively.
-The scheme of delegation should identify staff authorised to act on the Chief Officer's behalf, or on behalf of the Cabinet, in respect of payments, income collection and placing orders, together with the limits of their authority; - Each Chief Officer, or failing them, the Chief Financial Officer, shall report to the Cabinet immediately where they are not complying with these Rules. - the control and accountability of employees and the security, custody and control of all of the resources, including plant, buildings, materials, cash and stores, appertaining to his/her department. - 7. to operate processes to check that established controls are in place and evaluate their effectiveness and ensure that Budget Holders have effective procedures for safeguarding the Council's resources: - 8. to identify the short, medium and long term financial implications of policy, legislative requirements and service standards; - 9. to establish clear accountabilities for all managers that include objectives of and responsibility for systems and information; - 10. to ensure all their staff understand and comply with Finance

-Regulations and Rules, Contract Rules, Council policies and directorate departmental instructions; and

-11. to ensure that all employees understand and have access to a copy of the Council's Fraud and Corruption Policy and Strategy and associated guidance.
-Where fraud or corruption is suspected, Chief Officers must immediately report this to the Head of Audit.
+Roles, Responsibilities and Accountability accordance with both the purpose and objectives of the services being provided.
+Expenditure must not be incurred or charged to any budget where such expenditure bears no relation to the service being provided; 3. to establish standards of internal control and through their senior management team, ensure the proper identification and cost- effective management of financial risk; to plan and maintain the effective use of resources to achieve agreed service delivery standards, take or recommend actions where necessary to stay within, or less than, the agreed budgets set by Council; 4. . to achieve and demonstrate value for money for commissioned and provided services; 5 . to ensure that a proper scheme of delegation has been established within their area and is operating effectively.
+The scheme of delegation should identify staff authorised to act on the Chief Officer's behalf, or on behalf of the Cabinet, in respect of payments, income collection and placing orders, together with the limits of their authority; Each Chief Officer, or failing them, the Chief Financial Officer, shall report to the Cabinet immediately where they are not complying with these Rules.
+6 the control and accountability of employees and the security, custody and control of all of the resources, including plant, buildings, materials, cash and stores, appertaining to his/her department.
+7. to operate processes to check that established controls are in place and evaluate their effectiveness and ensure that Budget Holders have effective procedures for safeguarding the Council's resources; 8. . to identify the short, medium and long term financial implications of policy, legislative requirements and service standards; 9. . to establish clear accountabilities for all managers that include objectives of and responsibility for systems and information; 1 0. to ensure all their staff understand and comply with Finance Regulations and Rules, Contract Rules, Council policies and directorate departmental instructions; and 1 1.to ensure that all employees understand and have access to a copy of the Council's Fraud and Corruption Policy and Strategy and associated guidance.
+Where fraud or corruption is